mx-ruthie/curriculum/projects/rest-api-project.md

 ![Screenshoot](https://raw.githubusercontent.com/Yosolita1978/screenshoots/f2fdebc24a671f11394d8da1a9355a0ed4ce4a29/Week5/Screen%20Shot%202022-08-14%20at%201.58.39%20PM.png)

 ### Learning Objective:

+NOTE: Pair Programming on the second day of Week 6 will inform the work you do on this project, so don't get too off track trying to work on it before that session.

 What you will learn with this project is how to organize the data that comes from your backend using a REST API.
 At this moment, you don't know how to connect a DB, so for now, we will work with data in a JSON. (see the file [books.js](https://github.com/Yosolita1978/RESTAPI-mybooks/blob/main/restapi/books.js))

 Don't be afraid of the terminology.
 A REST API it's just a way of organizing data according to the CRUD operations